 Once a candidate is alerted to their match and they have attended an informational interview with the host site supervisor, they have a final opportunity to confirm their acceptance.
 Once this occurs, the placement will be finalized, and the candidate will receive information to complete the MTCC AmeriCorps onboarding process.

-Note: Pre-Service Orientation traditionally occurs in-person on the University of Montana campus in Missoula, MT.
-As the COVID-19 situation continues to change during the course of spring and summer 2021, MTCC will determine whether the orientation will occur virtually or in-person.
+Note: As the COVID-19 situation continues to change, MTCC will determine whether the orientation will occur virtually or in-person.
 The safety of our members and the populations they serve is a top concern for MTCC.

 ADA/EOE/AA/Veteran’s Preference: MTCC is an administrative unit of the University of Montana.
 Reasonable accommodations are provided in the hiring process for persons with disabilities.
 For example, this material is available in alternative format upon request.
 As an Equal Opportunity/Affirmative Action employer, we encourage applications from minorities, veterans, and women.
 Qualified candidates may request veterans’ or disabilities preference in accordance with state law.